brigada-mx/backend/README.md

 ### Committing
 To make sure unencrypted env vars don't get committed, run `cp pre-commit .git/hooks` from the root of this repo.
-The `pre-commit` hook fails if any env files are not encrypted.
+The `pre-commit` hook fails if env files are not encrypted, or if code doesn't pass `mypy` checks.

 ## ngrok